LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

    - **`Tags`**: Defines the key-value pairs for tagging.
 Here, the tag key is `Name` and the value is `24188516-vm-2`, which labels the instance for easier identification.

 7. **`ec2.describe_instances()`**:
-   - **`InstanceIds`**: Specifies the instance ID to describe
+   - **`InstanceIds`**: Specifies the instance ID to describe details on.

 ### Output and Results

 Once the script is executed, the responses from each step are printed, showing the security group creation, key pair, instance ID, and public IP address.

 ![Script Output](http://127.0.0.1/assets/lab2-10.png)

-Let's verify the created instance in the AWS console:
+Let's verify the created instance in the AWS console as well:

 ![AWS Console Instance](http://127.0.0.1/assets/lab2-11.png)